civicinfo/votebymail/vermont.md

 #### Ballot return deadline
+* In-person at clerk's office: Close of business on Nov 2, 2020.
-Ballots should be received by 7pm on Nov 3, 2020.
+* Mail or in-person at polling place: Ballots should be received by 7pm on Nov 3, 2020.

 #### Ballot drop box locations
-Information not yet available.
+Please contact the clerk's office for information about drop boxes.

 #### Links to official sources